sandepal-org/mq01-ops/README.md

 - Step 2: Move to [these
-  instructions](https://github.com/mq-modernization-demo/mq01-src#readme) to create the `mq01-src` repository, run a Tekton pipeline to populate the `mq01-ops` repository, and interact with the new or updated MQ appliance `mq01`.
+  instructions](https://github.com/mq-modernization-demo/mq01-src#readme) to create the `mq01-src` repository, run a Tekton pipeline to populate the `mq01-ops` repository, and interact with the new or updated queue manager `mq01`.

 ---